Ircama/ELM327-emulator/README.md

 `cmd_stip4`     |*STIP4 n* (n = delay)  |No     |Set Tx Interbyte delay           |ST_IP4
 `cmd_stpto`     |*STPTO t* (t = timeout)|No     |Set OBD Request Timeout          |ST_PTO

-Unhandled setter means that the AT command is recognized, the related counter is valued but no process is currently associated.
+Unhandled setter means that the AT/ST command is recognized, the related counter is valued but no process is currently associated.

 *echo* and *linefeed* settings are both disabled by default.
 They can be configured via related AT commands (*ATE1* and *ATL1*).
 The special setters `cmd_echo` and `cmd_linefeeds` allow enabling them via command line.
 Example: